The Pultrusion Report | Tencom

 When considering thermodynamics in the context of safety, the fire resistance of pultruded fiberglass is noteworthy:

-High Glass Transition Temperature: Pultruded fiberglass composites have an ultra-high glass transition temperature, meaning they retain their structural integrity even under extreme heat.
+• High Glass Transition Temperature: Pultruded fiberglass composites have an ultra-high glass transition temperature, meaning they retain their structural integrity even under extreme heat.
 This makes them suitable for environments where fire safety is a concern, such as buildings or industrial settings.
-Non-Flammability: While fiberglass itself is not combustible, the resins used in pultrusion can be enhanced with additives to make them fire-retardant, further increasing the material's safety in scenarios where fire hazards are prevalent.
+Non-Flammability: While fiberglass itself is not combustible, the resins used in pultrusion can be enhanced with additives to make them fire-retardant, further increasing the material's safety in environments with fire hazards.

-Non-Flammability: While fiberglass itself is not combustible, additives can make the resins used in pultrusion fire-retardant, further increasing the material's safety in scenarios where fire hazards are prevalent.
+• Non-Flammability: While fiberglass itself is not combustible, additives can make the resins used in pultrusion fire-retardant, further enhancing the material's safety in environments with fire hazards.

 Environmental Impact